vlahm/git_workshop/README.md

    + `git show`
    + `git merge`
    + `git checkout`
  + You can almost always undo changes.
 That's the main reason for using git.
-For example, to undo your last commit and return all changes to the stage, use `git reset --soft HEAD~1`
+For example, to undo your last commit and return all changes to the stage, use `git reset --soft HEAD~1`.
+Watch out for `git rebase`, because it modifies history.
  + Aliases make it easier to type common or arcane commands.
 Here are some good ones:

    `git config --global alias.slog log --color --graph --pretty=format:'%Cred%h%Creset -%C(yellow)%d%Creset %s %Cgreen(%cD) %C(bold blue)<%an>%Creset' --abbrev-commit`
    `git config --global alias.c  "commit -m"`

    After running those config lines, you can type `git slog` instead of `git log` to show a compact, informative log.
 You can also type `git c "message"` instead of `git commit -m "message"`.